 • Follow me to the boat.
 We’ll do a 3-minute safety stop, then ascend.
 Okay?

-If you’ve forgotten the basic diver hand signals, check out the video above from our friends at Sport Diver.
-You can also buy or download a scuba diving hand signals Pocket Guide.
+If you’ve forgotten the basic diver hand signals, check out the video above for a quick refresher before your next dive.
+You can also buy or download a Pocket Guide to scuba diving hand signals.

 A scuba diving instructor demonstrates the descent skill to two students in the pool with one of the most common hand signs